 Portfolio planning occurs during the Coordinator Evaluation Planning Meeting at the beginning of the school year.
-The coordinator and Director of Curriculum and Instruction discuss the seven artifacts reflecting coordinator leadership practices to include in the portfolio, as well as expectations for submission.
-Portfolio artifacts, when viewed in combination, provide a complete picture of the coordinator's leadership during the school year.
+The coordinator and Director of Curriculum and Instruction discuss the seven artifacts reflecting coordinator leadership practices to include in the portfolio, as well as expectations for portfolio submission and review.
+Portfolio artifacts, when viewed in combination, provide a complete picture of the coordinator 's leadership during the school year.
 The practices, indicators, and elements in the Coordinator Framework describe what that complete picture might look like (Table 2).
 The Coordinator Framework, previous coordinator evaluation data, and current coordinator practice can be used to inform the selection of the unique artifacts for a portfolio.

-Example of Essential Practices of School Leadership Design
+Table 2.
+Example of Essential Practices of School Leadership Design reflecting on program the district vision and program fidelity mission.